arcctgx/devcontainers-demo/README.md

 should not cause problems there.

 The most interesting aspect is a workaround required for Fedora / RHEL family environments.
-When the non-root user account is created, its home directory is created inside `/run`, and the directory creation is manual, not delegated to `adduser`.
-This workaround prevents problems where non-root user is unable to write to its home directory after UID/GID remapping during Dev Containers setup phase, despite the permissions and modes being set correctly.
-It is not clear to me why that happens at all, why only in Fedora derivatives, or why creating a directory in `/run` (or `/tmp`) is a workaround.
-It may be related to `overlayfs` driver bug, so it could be specific to the Linux kernel version I have on my machine.
+After creating the non-root user account, its home directory requires an exec bit for the world to be set (by default the world has no permissions set at all).
+Missing world exec bit results in the non-root user being unable to write to their own home directory after UID/GID remapping done during Dev Containers setup phase, despite user and group permissions and modes being set correctly.
+It is not clear to me why that happens at all, and why only on Fedora derivatives, not Debian.
+It may be related to `overlayfs` driver bug, so it could be specific to the Linux kernel version on my machine.